apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 User-defined bind paths
 -----------------------

-If the system administrator has `enabled user control of binds <https://singularity-admindoc.readthedocs.io/en/latest/the_singularity_config_file.html#user-bind-control-boolean-default-yes>`_, you will be able to request your own bind paths within your container.
+If the system administrator has `not disabled user control of binds <https://singularity.hpcng.org/admin-docs/\{adminversion\}/configfiles.html#bind-mount-management>`_, you will be able to request your own bind paths within your container.

 The Singularity action commands (``run``, ``exec``, ``shell``, and